 Excessive cannabis use can cause harm to all aspects of a person’s life, from their career and finances to their health and relationships with others.
 Though the media often portrays it as harmless, cannabis, or – as it’s often referred to – marijuana, has been found to cause a variety of adverse outcomes, including impaired driving, increased risk of stroke and testicular cancer, and brain changes that can affect learning and memory.
 Studies show a consistent link between cannabis use and mental illnesses producing psychosis.

-Despite these findings, 33 U.S. states, along with countries including Canada and Uruguay, have legalized marijuana for medical use.
-18 of those states also allow recreational use.
+As of 2025, recreational cannabis use is legal in 24 U.S. states and Washington, D.C., while medical use is permitted in 39–40 states and several territories (Newsmax, 2025).
 But a look at what happens when the use of cannabis becomes more extensive suggests that the drug can and does have downsides, including acute injuries and illnesses.

 Cannabis concentrates and edibles are an increasing concern.
 Concentrates can have THC levels as high as 70%.
 Edibles pose their own unique risks as they are processed differently in the body.
 This can result in a delayed “high,” prompting the user to ingest more than is suggested on the packaging, which can result in overdose.